Hey there BBQ lovers!

 To Sum Up 💭

-How long should I let the brisket rest after cooking?
+How do I know when the brisket is done cooking?

 If you liked this article then you might like to check out some of the other beef-related articles we have written!